 This course is designed for pre-service teachers and is a continuation of MAT 201 and MAT 202.
 It covers selected topics in algebra (polynomials, quadratic equations, and systems of linear equations), the rectangular coordinate system, functions, graphs of linear and quadratic functions, the use of functions as models, linear inequalities, consumer mathematics, and a high-level overview of calculus.
+Applications of mathematics will be stressed.
 Additional topics may be introduced as time permits.
-Prerequisite: MAT 202
+Prerequisites: MAT 202 (Please note: minimum passing grade is a "C")